Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Is the Whitney Museum wheelchair accessible?

-Yes, all levels of the museum are accessible by elevator.
+Yes, if you book your ticket to the Whitney Museum and you have an accessibility issue, you can rest assured that all levels of the museum are accessible by elevator.
 In addition, the entrances to the outdoor terraces are equipped with automatic openers for easy access.

 Is there parking for cars near the Whitney Museum?